AmberPerard/GOAP_Zombie_AI/README.md

 ## Creation of my GOAP AI

-A GOAP exist out of a few key elements, you need to predefine some Actions, a World State, some predefined Goals and the Planner to put all of the elements together.
+A GOAP exists out of a few key elements.
+You need to predefine some Actions, a World State, some predefined Goals and the Planner to put all of the elements together.
 I will go over every of these elements one by one.

 ### Actions

-most fundamental thing for a decision making structure are the actions that are defined for the AI to execute.
-A GOAP give the AI a set of **Preconditions** of the world and a set of **Effects** that it will affect the state of the world.
+The most fundamental thing for a decision making structure are the actions that are defined for the AI to execute.
+A GOAP gives the AI a set of **Preconditions** of the world and a set of **Effects** that it will affect the state of the world.

 The example below shows the a medkit consuming action.
 For this action to be able to execute there are 2 preconditions.
 The AI needs to have a medkit in its inventory and the AI needs to have lost some health.